dojo/framework/docs/en/building/supplemental.md

 ## Not Hosted from Root

-You may need to change your base path if your Dojo app is not served from the root of your web server.
-For example, if your app is served from `http://example.com/incredible-app`, you would update your base path to be `/incredible-app/`.
+If a Dojo app is not served from the root of the web server, it may be necessary to change the base path.
+For example, if an app is served from `http://example.com/incredible-app`, update the base path to be `/incredible-app/`.

 ## Local Builds

-Depending on your environment, you may need to change the base path during a development build, but keep the default base path (or a different, custom, one) for production builds.
-Let's say that your development machine serves all content under `/var/www/html` , but you have several projects under that directory -so each project is served from a different subdirectory.
-You want to serve your app from `/var/www/html/incredible-app/output/dev` when you run it locally.
+Depending on the environment, it may be necessary to change the base path during a development build, but keep the default base path (or a different, custom, one) for production builds.
+Let's say that the development machine serves all content under `/var/www/html` , but several projects exist under that directory -so each project is served from a different subdirectory.
+It may make sense to serve an app from `/var/www/html/incredible-app/output/dev` when run locally.

-You would create a `.dojorc` file that you use soley for development.
+To achieve this configuration, create a `.dojorc` file only for development.

 > .dojorc.local